“How do I protect what I already have?”

-Today we want to discuss the strategies you can use, loosely based on your age.
+Today I want to discuss the strategies you can use, loosely based on your age.
 We see folks every day that have addressed these issues at all ages; some are proactive twenty-somethings, others are later to the game, and some are addressing them at retirement.

 ESTABLISH A FOUNDATION IN YOUR TWENTIES AND THIRTIES

 Time is your friend during these decades, so don’t waste it.
 Good habits created earlier in life are easier to adhere to over the long haul.

 Protect your wealth by focusing on budgeting now and saving for retirement.
 This is a great time to get in the habit of maximizing Roth contributions via an IRA or your employer’s 401(k) plan, if available.
 You’ll thank yourself later.

 If your income level prevents you from a traditional Roth contribution, contribute to a non-deductible IRA instead and make sure your tax preparer is tracking these contributions.
 Try and get used to maxing out your eligible retirement savings every year.
 Experience says it will be much harder to make lifestyle adjustments in your fifties and sixties, if you are underfunded for retirement.